 MUS and the adjacent all-girl Hutchison School coordinate to offer joint academic, artistic, athletic, civic service, and leadership programs and activities.

-We have a 100 percent college-acceptance rate.
+We have a 100% college-acceptance rate.
 A full-time director of college counseling and two assistant directors assist students and families in the college preparation, selection, and application process.
 The Class of 2020 was accepted to 148 different schools in 33 states, the District of Columbia, and the United Kingdom.

-During the last five years, our mid-range SAT I scores and ACT composite scores have been approximately 30 percent above the national average.
+During the last five years, our mid-range SAT I scores and ACT composite scores have been approximately 30% above the national average.
+The average ACT score for the Class of 2020 was 30, and 58% of the class scored 30 or higher.
+The average SAT score was 1341.

 A student’s responsibility to society is a priority at MUS.
 The student-run Civic Service Organization leads community service projects throughout the year.